 Another serious issue is a brake fluid leak.
 Brake fluid is typically a clear or light yellow color, but it becomes darker and browner as it gets older.
 It may look similar to engine oil, however it will not have the same consistency.
 Brake fluid tends to be slippery, while engine oil does not.
 This type of leak can impact your ability to stop the vehicle, so it should be repaired by a professional right away.
 You may want to consider having your car towed to the repair shop instead of driving it there so you don’t put yourself in danger.
 Learn how to spot a brake fluid leak.

 Clear liquid dripping from your car could just be condensation from the car’s air conditioning.
 Why does this happen?
 The air conditioner is responsible for removing moisture from the air inside your vehicle.
 This moisture will then drain through a rubber hose onto the ground underneath the car.
 The hose used to drain this moisture is usually found in the middle or front right of the passenger cabin, so this is where the leak should be if it is truly just condensation.
 A condensation leak is nothing to worry about—in fact, it indicates that your car's air conditioner is doing exactly what it is supposed to do.

 Do you see fluids leaking out of your vehicle?
 If so, contact the professionals at Mancinelli’s Auto Repair Center.
-You can request an auto repair appointment with Mancinelli’s Auto Repair Center online or you can text us at 303-778-9761.
+You can request an auto repair appointment with Mancinelli’s Auto Repair Center online or you can text us.
 We have many same day services available, and we also provide customers with access to a free shuttle to ensure their needs—and their vehicle—are taken care of.